Ecdosis/MML-editor/README.md

-MarkDown, such as smart-quotes, automatic joining up of hyphenated words, poetry indentation, page-numering, etc. The MML editor here was originally designed for the De Roberto editon (a novel) but has been generalised via a JSON "dialect" file, which speciies which tags are defined.
+MarkDown, such as smart-quotes, automatic joining up of hyphenated words, poetry indentation, page-numering, etc. The MML editor here was originally designed for the De Roberto editon (a novel) but has been generalised via a JSON "dialect" file, which specifies which tags are defined.
 These are usually just single characters, like \*italic\* for italics.
 But not only what they are but also what they signify is configurable.
 Each "tag" is given a property, and it is these properties